borg286/minecraft2/README.md

 ## ![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_22.png)

-* Before heading out take 3+ stone drums[Extra Utilties 2] (for lava), 10+ wood (for torches), 4 String, 2 Wool (for a miner's backpack)
+Before heading out take

+* 3+ stone drums[Extra Utilties 2] (for lava)

+* 10+ wood (for torches)

+* Food

+* **Empty Sack of Holding[Cyclic] holding a Crate[Actually Additions] for having nigh infinite slots**

-* What ores should I focus on?
+What ores should I focus on?
 What level should I mine?

 * Open Jei, Search for the ore, and open the World gen tab to see its spawn level.

 * Quartz[Embers] > black quartz[Actually Additions] >Certus Quartz[Applied Energistics 2]

-    * Iron > Tin > Lead > Aluminium > Copper
+* Iron > Tin > Lead > Aluminium > Copper > Osmium

 * Obviously grab all the Redstone, Gold, Diamonds, Emeralds you can find

-* Light: Tiny torches[Actually Additions] or stone sticks[Tinkers]
+Light: Tiny torches[Actually Additions] or stone sticks[Tinkers]

 * If you have lots of wood, split your coal into 8 tiny coal and make tiny torches

 * If you don't then turn cobble into cobble sticks-> stone torches

-* Bucket
+Bucket

 * Make slime sling with the Rice dough you brought.

 * Fill up drums with lava

-* Mining Dimension[Aroma1997's Dimensional world] (1 iron + flint + Stone bricks)
+Mining Dimension[Aroma1997's Dimensional world]

-    * Head home and make portal to the Mining dimension.
-Be sure to be high enough else the portal opens underground.
-Continue your mining there
+The Mining Dimension is accessed like the Nether, through a portal you create with the Mining Tool.
+This tool is usually one of the first things I create with my first Iron.

+1. Head on the top of a hill otherwise the portal in the Mining Dimension will end up underground

+2. Cook some Cobble into 12 stone

+3. Craft the stone into Stone Bricks

+4. Craft a stone pickaxe (you can't use your dirty old used one), Flint and Steel, and 2 Stone Bricks to get the Mining Tool.

+5. Craft your remaining Stone bricks with the Tool to make Portal Frames

+6. Build a portal with the frames and use the Mining Tool on them as if it was flint and steel.

+7. Step into the portal **and Sneak**

+I often have my first base in this world.
+A word of wisdom if choosing this path.
+Place your bed in the overworld near the portal.
+Just like trying to sleep in the Nether results in an explosion, so does it here.
+You might want to light up around your bed for the few moments you come to sleep.
+Lighting up your main base in the Mining Dimension is also easier due to how flat it is.
+It also doesn't rain here.

+Finding Lava pools and cave entrances in the Mining Dimension are much easier.
+A big change seems to be that the Mining Dimension is topped with Grass rather than stone, and doesn't seem to spawn cows, only sheep.
+See Tinker’s Drying Racks to get leather from cooked Lamb.

+Miners backpack[Forestry]

-* Miners backpack[Forestry] (2 iron + 4 string + 2 wool): Holds Apatite, Gold, Iron, Lead, Silver, Tin, Coal, Diamond, Emerald; Both ore and ingot form.
+These backpacks are fairly cheap (2 iron + 4 string + 2 wool) and only need to be in your inventory to vacuum up drops.

+Holds both the ore and ingot form of items it holds

+* Apatite

+* Gold

+* Iron

+* Lead

+* Silver

+* Tin

+* Coal

+* Diamond

-* Chisel[Chisel]
+* Emerald

-    * Mostly decorative now, with a few exceptions: Chiseled quartz is useful for Atomic Reconstructor

-    * TODO: Find more mechanically useful trades.

 ## Must go deeper